-A 15-year fixed-rate mortgage is often preferred by borrowers who wish to pay off the mortgage faster, typically a 15-year fixed mortgage has lower interest rates over a 30-year fixed mortgage.
-Although there are many advantages to this loan type when comparing a 15-year fixed over other loan products, the true appeal is to have a shorter path to full homeownership or building equity because of paying down the principal balance quicker.
+A 15-year fixed-rate mortgage is often preferred by borrowers who wish to pay off the mortgage faster, and typically a 15-year fixed mortgage has lower interest rates over a 30-year fixed mortgage.
+There are many advantages to this loan type.
+When comparing a 15-year fixed over other loan products, the real appeal is to have a shorter path to full homeownership or building equity by paying down the principal balance quicker.

 Get a personalized custom loan with the help of our professional loan officers, fast response.
 Online or in person.